SMART-TTS/SMART-Vocoder/README.md

 # SMART-vocoder
-This repository is the official implementation of SMART-Vocoder
+This repository provides the official pytorch implementation of SMART-Vocoder

 ## Requirements
 To install requirements: